Your quote is ready

 For many businesses, vehicles are a major business expense and an essential part of day-to-day operations.
 But do you really need more than personal car insurance?
 Here are a few reasons you may want to upgrade to a commercial auto policy:

 You may not have a choice.
-Depending on your business, you may be legally required to have a business auto policy.
+Depending on your business, you may be legally required to have a business auto insurance policy.
 Make sure to look into this if you:

 • Are paid to transport people or products